-In 2014, I was living in a small apartment in the northern California town of Los Altos, a few miles south of Stanford University.
-I wanted to improve my quality of life by purchasing or building a home.
-Unfortunately, real estate in the area was extremely expensive and prices were accelerating upwards.
+In 2014, I was living in a small apartment in the San Francisco Bay Area, a few miles south of Stanford University.
+I wanted to improve my quality of life by purchasing a home in the same area, but real estate there was extremely expensive and prices were accelerating upwards.
 It was time to consider a move to a more affordable locale.

 A New Approach